techgnosis/linux-guide/dbus.md

 `dbus-daemon --session --fork --print-address 1`

-that will print the address of the bus (some kind of socket)
+that will print the address of the bus (its a unix socket)

 so its easiest to do